-These food are generally considered not safe for dogs, so make sure they are not part of their diet:
+This is a list of foods generally considered not safe for dogs, so make sure they are not part of their diet:

 - Avocado, eggplant, tomatoes, potatoes (cooked potatoes are fine)

-- Legumes (beans, peas, etc)
+- Legumes (beans, peas, etc.)

 - Grapes, raisins